gabriel-jm/lithen-fns/docs/signals/data-signal.md

 signal(html`<span>Hello</span>`)
 ```

-### Place the signal with no attributes in the element
+### Place the data signal with no attributes in the element

 Basically is doing something like this